 There was no need for a capital during William’s the Conqueror’s reign since government took place and laws decided by the King and his courtiers wherever they went.
 William and his successors were not based in one place and travelled around the various towns and palaces of their lands in England and Normandy.
 Yet London, with its sea-route to the Continent, was a town conveniently situated for a leader with an Anglo-Norman empire to rule.
 William generally held court at Westminster for the great feast of Whitsun when he would entertain the leading barons and clergy of his lands.
-However he also had equally important palaces at Gloucester and Winchester, the latter being where the royal treasury was kept.
+However, he also had equally important palaces at Gloucester and Winchester, the latter being where the royal treasury was kept.

-In case of uprising from London’s population three stockades were constructed around the edge of the city.
+In case of uprising from London’s population, three stockades were constructed around the edge of the city.
 Two, on the west side, were built and occupied by Norman knights.
 The third, outside the south-east side was constructed on William’s orders as a royal castle and that became the Tower of London.

 But London was both powerful and wealthy and William needed its income from taxes.
 It was necessary for him to guard himself against uprising but also gain the allegiance of the town’s population.
-As a result of negotiation by William, Bishop of London the King issued a charter of reassurance soon after his coronation, which reads:
+As a result of negotiation by William, Bishop of London, the King issued a charter of reassurance soon after his coronation, which reads:

-“William king greets William the bishop and Geoffrey the portreeve and all the citizens in London, French and English, in friendly fashion; and I inform you that it is my will that your laws and customs be preserved as they were in King Edward’s day, that every son be his father’s heir after his father’s death; and that I will not that any man do wrong to you.
-God yield you.”¹
+William king greets William the bishop and Geoffrey the portreeve and all the citizens in London, French and English, in friendly fashion; and I inform you that it is my will that your laws and customs be preserved as they were in King Edward’s day, that every son be his father’s heir after his father’s death; and that I will not that any man do wrong to you.
+God yield you.¹

 In other words: French and English people should live together in London in peace; that the city may continue to use the laws under which it had previously been governed; that the king would not dispute the inheritance of property; and that he would undertake to protect it from attack.
 Although a Norman, Bishop William had been appointed by Edward the Confessor prior to the conquest.
 Geoffrey the portreeve (tax collector) was a newly-arrived Norman.
 The document was written in English by a native scribe and contains William’s seal.
 Centuries later, during the Middle Ages, it became a tradition for the mayor and aldermen of London to visit St. Paul’s Cathedral to pray for the soul of Bishop William for his efforts in obtaining the charter from the King.

 As part of the Norman empire, with royal links to Flanders, and without serious threat of attack from Vikings, London’s overseas trade flourished.
 New wharves were created along London’s riverbank, as well as a new parallel road, the modern-day Upper and Lower Thames Streets.

 Inhabitants often left their fires burning all night to keep warm and to save the work of re-kindling in the morning, resulting in many disasters in a town constructed of wood.
 After an extensive blaze had destroyed many buildings in 1077, including the original Tower of London, William issued an unpopular decree that all fires must be extinguished at night, described as a “cuevrefeu”, the origin of the English word ‘curfew’.
 Nevertheless, only ten years later “the holy church of St. Paul…was burnt down, as well as many other churches and the largest and fairest part of the whole city” according to the Anglo Saxon Chronicle.

-Following the death of William in 1087 the English throne passed to his second son, William Rufus, bypassing the eldest son Robert.
+After the death of William in 1087 the English throne passed to his second son, William Rufus, bypassing the eldest son Robert.
 After ten years on the throne William II ordered the construction of a great new hall as an extension to the Palace of Westminster and it was completed in time for him to hold court there at Whitsuntide 1099.
 By the standards of the day the great Westminster Hall was a vast building, certainly the largest hall in England and possibly the whole of Europe.
-Its size was such that the King could hold court as well as the largest state banquets and ceremonial occasions.
+Its size was such that the King could hold court, as well as the largest state banquets and ceremonial occasions.